 As a landlord, there are no limits as to how much you can increase your rent price by or rent control laws that may influence the fair rental value.
 Consequently, you can raise your rent by however much you want, whenever you want, without serving an advance notice.

-But Tennessee laws state that there are limits to the value late fees you can charge.
-These late fees must not exceed 10% of the missing amount in late fees.
-In addition, you must not charge a fee exceeding $30 for bounced checks.
+But Tennessee landlord-tenant act states that while there isn't rent control, there are limits to the value late fees you can charge.
+These fees must not exceed 10% of the missing amount in late fees.
+Additionally, you must not charge a fee exceeding $30 for bounced checks.

 Lease Termination